 A central feature of this side of the dichotomy is the deliberate and controlled search for knowledge.
 But the discovery of new knowledge or information can have two sources: systematic, rational enquiry and observation; and what Schelling refers to as accidental discovery (Schelling, 1994).
 Accidental learning arises from attempts to acquire directly the knowledge needed to produce an economically valuable process or product rather than by systematically exploring the probability distribution that would tell us the most likely place to look for it.
 Any such attempt may or may not produce the product or process, but it will produce information.
-Though our perception is of a continuum between the two extremes of exploring the probability distribution and attempting to produce the knowledge-output directly, it is useful to construct a conceptual distinction between these two modes of learning.
+Though our perception is of a continuum between the two extremes of exploring the probability distribution between these two modes of learning.